d4n3sh/thedaneshproject/content/posts/2008-02-02-microsoft-wants-to-buy-yahoo.md

 Microsoft said that together, Yahoo and Microsoft will form one strong entity to take on Google.
 With Yahoo out of the picture the game drills down to Google vs Microsoft.
 True clash of the titans.

 Who will win?
-It&#8217;s going to be a feeding frenzy for the [competition authorities][3] who will investigate every aspect of the acquasition.
+It's going to be a feeding frenzy for the [competition authorities][3] who will investigate every aspect of the acquasition.

 Many people including me feel that Yahoo and Microsoft together will not pose any threat to Google.
 Will there be a name change, for example McYahoo 🙂 ?